-- 4. Within the Staff List PC dialog box, click on ADMIN, CSS to highlight it, and then click Delete. - 5.
+- Within the Staff List PC dialog box, click on ADMIN, CSS to highlight it, and then click Delete. - 5.
 A Delete Confirmation PC dialog box will appear, asking, "Do you wish to delete ADMIN, CSS?"
-Click Yes to confirm the deletion. - 6.
-Back at the Staff List PC dialog box, you can click menu screen, or stay in the Staff List PC dialog box to register SAM RF System users.
+Click Yes to confirm the deletion. - Back at the Staff List PC dialog box, you can click Close to return to the SAM RF System main menu screen, or stay in the Staff List PC dialog box to register SAM RF System users.